 Despite its primary purpose as a foundation record, much of the inscription narrates the king’s first military successes.
 The text concludes with blessings on the future king expected to maintain the building and the inscription itself, followed by curses upon any ruler who might eradicate the building and its builder’s name.

-This wall relief is quite big (H: 157; W: 203; Diam: 1.7 cm) and very impressive.
+This wall relief is large (height: 157 cm, width: 203 cm, and diam: 1.7 cm) and impressive.
 Here is additional info about it:

 A stylized date-palm tree flanked by two winged human-headed genies appears on many wall slabs decorating the North-West Palace of King Ashurnasirpal II, built in his newly founded capital, Nimrud.
 The numerous repetitions of this pictorial theme throughout the royal buildings testify to the significance of the scene, despite the lack of related written sources.
 The motif of a tree with two genies may be a symbolic representation of the pollination of date palms, implying the bestowal of abundance on the entire kingdom.

 Three aspects of this slab are of special interest: its relatively small size, its twenty-six-line cuneiform Standard Inscription (most of which tells of the territorial expansion of Assyria) stretching from shoulder to mid-calf, and its large signs.
-Although the exact original placement of the slab is unknown, the evidence suggests that it originated either in the east wing of the North-West Palace or in the Temple of Ninurta north of it, both probably dated early in the building process of Nimrud.
+Although the exact original placement of the slab is unknown, the evidence suggests that it originated either in the east wing of the North-West Palace or the Temple of Ninurta north of it, both probably dated early in the building process of Nimrud.

 Heated bath from Herod’s Palace in Herodium:

-The Battle of Lachish
+The Battle Of Lachish

 This relief provides a realistic depiction of the conquest of Lachish in 701 BCE.
 It graced the walls of an entire hall in the palace of King Sennacherib at Nineveh, underscoring the significance of this victory from the Assyrian perspective.

 On the left, the Assyrian soldiers, armed from head to toe, attack the city, aided by a siege ramp and battering ram.
 Opposite them, the Judahite defenders stand atop the walls, raining arrows, torches, and sling stones down on their attackers.
 In the center, the Assyrian soldiers impale captives on poles and carry off spoils, while families of Judahite refugees head into exile, their possessions laden on carts.
 The right side of the relief depicts Sennacherib reviewing the procession of captives and booty.
-The legend reads: “Sennacherib, King of the World, King of Assyria, sat upon a nemedu-throne and the spoil from Lachish passed in review before him.”
+The legend reads: “Sennacherib, King of the World, King of Assyria, sat upon a Nemedu-throne and the spoil from Lachish passed in review before him.”

 Original in The British Museum, London

-Jewish Art and Life
+Jewish Art And Life

 Vittorio Veneto Synagogue

 The synagogue from which this interior comes stood in the small town of Vittorio Veneto near Venice.
 For more than two hundred years it served a small local Ashkenazi community, which had been settled in the area since the Middle Ages.
-Towards the end of the 19th century the Jews moved to larger centers, and by the end of First World War the synagogue was no longer in use.
+Towards the end of the 19th century, the Jews moved to larger centers, and by the end of First World War, the synagogue was no longer in use.